CIOSC/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs.md

 In all cases, scope and application must be agreed on and documented at the beginning of the assesment enagement.

 ## Overview

-Trusted Digital Identity systems are emerging as critical infrastructure and now becoming the crucial underpinning of government and private sector digital services.
-To address the market need and to ensure confidence in these systems, CIOSC is developing conformity assessment schemes and has applied for accreditation with Standards Council of Canada.

-* This repository defines the conformity assessment scheme sub-scope for **Trusted Digital Identities for use by Public Sector and Regulated Programs.**
-* This scheme intended to applied in conjunction with the national standard [**CAN/CIOSC 103-1: Digital Trust and Identity**](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-digital-trust/digital-trust-fundamentals/) (this link is to the current edition and of the standard a public preview of the next edition of the standard).
-* This sub-scope is based on lessons-learned and knowledge gained through the [**Public Sector Profile of the Pan-Canadian Trust Framework Version 1.4**](https://github.com/canada-ca/PCTF-CCP/tree/master/Version1_4).
-Material is being used under the [Open Government License](https://open.canada.ca/en/open-government-licence-canada)
-* This sub-scope embraces the principles intentions outlined in the [G20 2022 Ministerial Declaration Annex 3: Report Identifying Key Enablers on Digital Identity](./docs/G20_Digital_Economy_Ministers_Meeting_2022__1669033867.pdf)
-  * Effective design of digital identity
-  * Collaboration and coordination across the digital identity ecosystem
-  * Sustainable investments in digital identity
-  * Implementation: A fit for purpose regulatory framework for digital identity

 ## Applicable Standards